-Groups of consumed higher quantities of these foods, which are rich in phosphatidylcholine, may be “front loading” their choline levels, which are necessary for the brain to work properly.
+Groups who consumed higher quantities of these foods, which are rich in phosphatidylcholine, may be “front loading” their choline levels, which are necessary for the brain to work properly.
 In fact, one of the commonly prescribed drugs for Alzheimer’s is an acetylcholinesterase inhibitor, blocking an enzyme that would otherwise consume choline.

 The researchers in this study also note that “moderate egg intake has been associated with better cognitive performance in observational studies,” and that it may be due to the choline content of the eggs.